Russia’s official coronavirus numbers are relatively low. Even Moscow’s mayor is questioning the count.

 The WHO’s Vujnovic dismissed concerns about the tests’ sensitivity.
 If a test comes back inconclusive, she said, the lab repeats it to confirm the result.

 “I do not think that at the moment there is any space for testing speculation about the quality,” she said.
-“The WHO is working closely with the institute producing the test. . . .
-We are looking into the comparative and the quality of testing, and for the moment, there are no major concerns.”
+“The WHO is working closely with the institute producing the test … We are looking into the comparative and the quality of testing, and for the moment, there are no major concerns.”

 — — —